binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Single User Root

-_Todo_ more research required here vvv.

 As part of the VPS and container builds, there should be [specific users created](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html) for specific jobs, every user within your organisation that needs VPS access should have their own user account on every VPS (this all needs to be automated).
 With Docker, I discussed how this is done in the [Dockerfile](#vps-countermeasures-docker-the-dDefault-user-is-root).

-Research and document the options we have for AWS IAM segregation, and drive a least provilage policy around this, implement [multi-factor authentication](https://aws.amazon.com/iam/details/mfa/) which will help with poor password selection of users.
+Research and document the options we have for AWS IAM segregation, and drive a [least privilege policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) around this, configuring a strong [password policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#configure-strong-password-policy) for your users, and implement [multi-factor authentication](https://aws.amazon.com/iam/details/mfa/) which will help with poor password selection of users.

 ### Violations of [Least Privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege)